MaartenGr/BERTopic/docs/faq.md

 ## **Why are the results not consistent between runs?**
-Due to the stochastisch nature of UMAP, the results from BERTopic might differ even if you run the same code multiple times.
-Using your own embeddings allows you to try out BERTopic several times until you find the topics that suit you best.
+Due to the stochastic nature of UMAP, the results from BERTopic might differ even if you run the same code multiple times.
+Using custom embeddings allows you to try out BERTopic several times until you find the topics that suit you best.
 You only need to generate the embeddings itself once and run BERTopic several times with different parameters.

 ## **Which embedding model works best for which language?**
-Unfortunately, there is not a definitive list on the best models for each language, this highly depends on your data, the model, and your specific use-case.
+Unfortunately, there is not a definitive list of the best models for each language, this highly depends on your data, the model, and your specific use-case.
 However, the default model in BERTopic (`"distilbert-base-nli-stsb-mean-tokens"`) works great for **English** documents.
 In contrast, for **multi-lingual** documents or any other language, `"xlm-r-bert-base-nli-stsb-mean-tokens""` has shown great performance.

 **SentenceTransformers**
 [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html) work typically quite well and are the preferred models to use.
-They are great in generating document embeddings and have several multi-lingual versions available.
+They are great at generating document embeddings and have several multi-lingual versions available.

 **🤗 transformers**